CR-FIQA: Face Image Quality Assessment by Learning Sample Relative Classifiability: Experimental Setup

 \textbf{Evaluation Metric} We evaluate the FIQA by plotting ERCs \cite{GT07}.
 The ERC is a widely used representation of the FIQA performance \cite{GT07,NISTQuaity} by demonstrating the effect of rejecting a fraction face images, of the lowest quality, on face verification performance in terms of False None Match Rate \cite{iso_metric} (FNMR) at a specific threshold calculated at fixed False Match Rate \cite{iso_metric} (FMR).
 The ERC curves for all benchmarks are plotted at two fixed FMRs, 1e-3 (as recommended for border control operations by Frontex \cite{frontex2015best}) and 1e-4 (the latter is provided in the supplementary material).
 We also report the Area under the Curve (AUC) of the ERC, to provide a quantitative aggregate measure of verification performance across all rejection ratios.

-Additionally, motivated by evaluating the FIQ as a weighting term for face embedding \cite{SDDFIQA,PFE_FIQA}, we follow the IJB-C 1:1 mixed verification benchmark \cite{ijbc} by weighting the frames such that all frames belonging to the same subject within a video have a combined weight equal to a single still image as described in IJB-C benchmarks \cite{ijbc}.
+Additionally, motivated by evaluating the FIQ as a weighting term for face embedding \cite{SDDFIQA,PFE_FIQA}, we follow the IJB-C 1:1 mixed verification benchmark \cite{ijbc} by weighting the frames such that all frames belonging to the same subject within a video have a combined weight equal to a single still image as described in IJB-C benchmark \cite{ijbc}.
 We do that by using the CR-FIQA quality scores as well as all SOTA methods.
-We report the verification performance of IJB-C benchmarks as true acceptance rates (TAR) at false acceptance rates (FAR) of 1e-4, 1e-5, and 1e-6, as defined in \cite{ijbc}.
+We report the verification performance of IJB-C as true acceptance rates (TAR) at false acceptance rates (FAR) of 1e-4, 1e-5, and 1e-6, as defined in \cite{ijbc}.

 \textbf{Face Recognition Models} We utilize four different SOTA FR models to report the verification performance at different quality rejection rate to inspect the generalizability of FIQA over FR solutions.
 The FR models are ArcFace \cite{deng2019arcface}, ElasticFace (ElasticFace-Arc) \cite{elasticface}, MagFace \cite{MagFace}, and CurricularFace \cite{curricularFace}.
 All models process $112 \times 112$ aligned and cropped image to produce 512-D feature embedding.
 We used the officially released pretrained ResNet-100 models trained on MS1MV2 released by the four FR solutions.
+Although, the presented solution in this paper does not aim, and is not presented as, a solution to extract face embeddings, but rather an FIQA solution, we opted to evaluate CR-FIQA(L) backbone as a FR model on mainstream FR benchmarks for sake of providing complete experiment evaluation and probe the possibility of simultaneously using it as both FIQA and FR model.
+The evaluation results of CR-FIQA(L) backbone as a FR model are provided in the supplementary material.